alexandreos/Assignment2/README.md

 - [FMDB](https://github.com/ccgus/fmdb): Used for handling SQLite.
 - [IDMPhotoBrowser](https://github.com/ideaismobile/IDMPhotoBrowser): Only used to display the product photo.

-I also used some other libraries and helper classes that I had created before.
+I also used some other libraries and helper classes that I had created before, which are in the `Classes/Util/` folder.

 ### Some Assumptions